All water contains minerals, but hard water has more minerals than soft water.

 This means that it may have more of an effect on your body, as the minerals are looking for somewhere to go, reacting with your skin and hair a lot more than soft water minerals would.

-So, how does hard water effect your skin and body?
+So, how does hard water affect your skin and body?
 Let’s find out more about this.

 How Does Water Become Hard?

-If water travels through places with a large amount of chalk, limestone, or gypsum, this will cause the water to become hard, and more bicarbonates, sulfates, calcium, and magnesium will be present within the water.
+If water is sourced from a place with a large amount of chalk, limestone, or gypsum, it may be harder as more bicarbonates, sulfates, calcium, and magnesium will be present within the water.

 Is Hard Water Bad For You?

-It is actually said that drinking hard water may have more benefits than negatives!
-Hard water has been said to help prevent gastrointestinal, colon, rectal, and pancreatic issues, including cancer.
+Drinking hard water may have more benefits than negatives!
+Hard water has been said to help prevent gastrointestinal, colon, rectal, and pancreatic issues, and even cancer.

-This is because of the health benefits of the calcium and magnesium present within.
-It has also been said that it can act as a prevention measure of esophageal and ovarian cancer, and a lot of other health issues.
+Some also believe that it can be a preventative measure for esophageal and ovarian cancer, and a lot of other health issues.

-So, if your water is hard, it may just be better for you to drink!
+So, if your water is hard, it may be better for you to drink!
 But, as always, if you have any health concerns, please consult with a medical professional.

 Is Soft Water Good For You?